COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Classification Process

 \subsection{Hyperparameter Optimisation}

-Both feature extraction and classifier architectures have a number of hyperparameters that must be optimised.
-These hyperparameters are listed in Tables~\ref{table:feat-hyper-parameter} and \ref{table:class-hyper-parameter}.
+Both feature extraction and classifier architectures have a number of hyperparameters.
+They are listed in Table \ref{table:feat-hyper-parameter} and \ref{table:class-hyper-parameter} and were optimised by using a leave-$p$-out cross-validation scheme.

-As the sampling rate is 44.1 KHz for all audio; by varying the frame lengths from $2^8$ to $2^{12}$ i.e. 256 to 4096, features are extracted from frames whose duration varies from approximately 5 to 100~ms. Different phases in a cough carry important features \cite{chatrzarrin2011feature} and thus has been segmented into parts, as shown in Figure \ref{fig:feat-extract}, which varies from 50 to 150 with steps of 20 to 30.
-By varying the number of lower order MFCCs to keep (from 13 to 65, with steps of 13), the spectral resolution of the features was varied.
+As the sampling rate is 44.1 KHz in both the Coswara and Sarcos dataset, by varying the frame lengths from $2^8$ to $2^{12}$ i.e. 256 to 4096 samples, features are extracted from frames whose duration varies between approximately 5 and 100~ms. Different phases in a cough carry important features \cite{chatrzarrin2011feature} and thus each cough has been divided between 50 and 150 segments with steps of 20 to 30, as shown in Figure \ref{fig:feat-extract}.
+By varying the number of lower-order MFCCs to keep (from 13 to 65, with steps of 13), the spectral resolution of the features was varied.